mautic/user-documentation/docs/contacts/manage_contacts.rst

 Identify visitors by tracking URL
 *********************************

-There is a configuration section for identifying visitors by tracking URL although this is not recommended for use because it could be used to spoof tracking.
+There is a configuration section for identifying visitors by tracking URL although this isn't recommended for use because it could be used to spoof tracking.
 If enabled, returning visitors will be identified by tracking URLs from channels (especially from emails) when no cookie exists yet.

 .. note::

-    The Email Contact field has to be marked as a unique identifier and publicly updatable in your Mautic configuration.
+    The Email Contact field has to be marked as a unique identifier and publicly editable in your Mautic configuration.

 How are Contacts tracked with the tracking script?
 --------------------------------------------------

 When using the tracking script, Contacts are tracked with third party cookies on the Mautic instance's domain and/or the browser's local storage.

-Although the script will write first party cookies to the tracked domain (expires with the session), they are NOT used for tracking.
-See "Local contact cookie (first party cookie)."
+Although the script writes first party cookies to the tracked domain expires with the session, they're NOT used for tracking.
+See "Local Contact cookie (first party cookie)."

-When a Contact visits the website for the first time, the tracking script will make a call to Mautic.
-Mautic will check if the ``mautic_device_id`` cookie is set on it's domain.
-If it exists and if the device_id is found in Mautic's database, Mautic will recognize the request as the Contact associated with the given device.
+When a Contact visits the website for the first time, the tracking script  makes a call to Mautic.
+Mauticchecks if the ``mautic_device_id`` cookie is set on it's domain.
+If it exists and if the device_id is found in Mautic's database, Mautic recognizes the request as the Contact associated with the given device.

-Mautic will return the Contact ID, the device ID, and a legacy session ID (this is the same as the device ID).
+Mautic returns the Contact ID, the device ID, and a legacy session ID this is the same as the device ID.
 These value are stored in the browser's local storage (if applicable) and written to the site's domain as a first party cookie (not used for tracking).

-The next time the tracking script sends a request to Mautic, it will use the device ID from the browser's local storage to identify the tracked Contact.
-If that cannot be found, Mautic will default to the cookies stored on it's own domain (so third party cookies) to identify the Contact.
+The next time the tracking script sends a request to Mautic, it uses the device ID from the browser's local storage to identify the tracked Contact.
+If that can't be found, Mautic defaults to the cookies stored on it's own domain so third party cookies to identify the Contact.

-Mobile Monitoring
+Mobile monitoring
 *****************

 The essence of monitoring what happens in an App is similar to monitoring what happens on a website.
 Mautic contains the building blocks needed for native (or pseudo-native) and HTML5-wrapper based Apps, regardless of platform.